 Warning: If you change the path to any of these pages, you must reflect these changes above.

 Finally, head over the “Preload” tab and set cache preload frequency.
 Be careful with this setting.
 I manage a WooCommerce store with about 10,500 items, and it takes about 1.5 hours to preload the cache.
-You don’t want your server to be constantly preloading web pages.
+You don’t want your server to be continually preloading web pages.
 You also want the preload to complete before the cached pages are expired (see Expiry Time & Garbage Collection above).

 #10 Combine and Minify CSS Files